pranabekka/pranabekka.github.io/content/drafts/bean-markup.md

 - **Inline (Element):**
-  An element that usually occurs within a line of text, such as links and emphasised text.
+  An element that usually occurs within a line of text, such as a link or emphasised text.

 ## Begin